 With the full implementation of its Carbon Management plan, King's stands to generate cumulative savings of £4.4 million.
-These savings helped it become one of the first 12 organisations to achieve the Carbon Trust Standard, win a Green Gown award and support its aim of working towards achieving BSI EN16001.
+These savings helped it become one of the first 12 organisations to achieve the Carbon Trust Standard for Carbon, win a Green Gown award and support its aim of working towards achieving BSI EN16001.

 Energy management and building refurbishment

 Salix funding has assisted the College implement the broad range of actions.
 These have included increasing control of its buildings' energy consumption, principally through new controls on lighting and temperature.
 And, with the confidence gained from successful collaboration with the Carbon Trust, it has taken an adventurous approach to projects, which have encompassed Grade I listed buildings and research laboratories and made use of bespoke building energy management systems, chilled beams, ground source heat pumps and solar power.

 - Total potential financial savings: £4.4 million